moodoki/iwr_raw_rosnode/README.md

 - xWR18xx requires twice the data rate as 2 lanes in DCA are not used and all zeros are sent
 - ROS node config can be improved
-- xWR14xx and xWR14xx should be made to take the same config file
+- xWR14xx and xWR18xx should be made to take the same config file

+More testing required with the 18xx radar.

 Important notes